Optimal Displacement Sensing with Spin-Dependent Squeezed States: Metrological performance of spin-dependent squeezed-displaced states

 Note that $Q_{22}$, which corresponds to the estimation of the phase $\arg(\beta)$, depends on $|\beta|^2$.
 It vanishes in the limit of small displacements, $|\beta|\rightarrow 0$, because the phase in this regime is not well-defined.
 Focusing on displacement magnitude estimation, the QCRB is,

-which is entirely independent of $\beta$, and saturates the Heisenberg limit, c.f.
-Eq~\ref{eq:HS_Amplitude}.
+which is entirely independent of $\beta$, and saturates the Heisenberg limit, cf. Eq~\ref{eq:HS_Amplitude}.
 Reference states obtained by applying spin-dependent squeezing to symmetric Dicke weight spin states are therefore optimal for the phase-insensitive estimation of the displacement's amplitude $|\beta|$.